SkylineCommunications/dataminer-docs/connector-help/connector_help/TDC Topology DB.md

 This query is executed in a configurable cycle (**Ping Query Cycle**) with a default of *15 minutes*.
 Note that this query will only be executed if the **Ping Query State** is *enabled* (which is not the case by default).

-When the ping query **fails**, it will set the element into **timeout**,and the regular queries will not be executed.
+When the ping query **fails**, it will set the element into **timeout**, and the regular queries will not be executed.
 As soon as the ping query is OK again, the normal queries will also be executed.

 ### KQI/KPI Score